nomic-io/nomic/README.md

 Nomic is currently undergoing security audits.

 Vulnerabilities should not be reported through public channels, including GitHub Issues.
-You can report a vunerability via GitHub's Private Vunerability Reporting or via the Nomic DAO Foundation at `foundation@nomic.io`.
+You can report a vulnerability via GitHub's Private Vulnerability Reporting or via the Nomic DAO Foundation at `foundation@nomic.io`.

 [Report a Vulnerability](https://github.com/nomic-io/nomic/security/advisories/new)